Mistaken Identity (Delta Goodrem album)

-Mistaken Identity is the second studio album by Australian singer Delta Goodrem, released in Australia on 8 November 2004, a day before Goodrem's twentieth birthday, by Epic and Daylight Records.
+Mistaken Identity is the second studio album by Australian singer Delta Goodrem.
+It was released in Australia on 8 November 2004, a day before Goodrem's twentieth birthday, by Epic and Daylight Records.
 Goodrem co-wrote all but one of the songs on the album, which was produced by Guy Chambers with Richard Flack and Steve Power.
 Mistaken Identity debuted at number-one on the Australian Albums Chart making it her second number-one album but the sales did not match up to her previous album Innocent Eyes (2003) which sold 4.5 million copies worldwide.

-The album produced Goodrem two more number-one singles with "Out of the Blue" and "Almost Here", and the rest of the album's singles; "Mistaken Identity" and "A Little Too Late", became top twenty hits.
+Mistaken Identity produced Goodrem two more number-one singles with "Out of the Blue" and "Almost Here", and the rest of the album's singles; "Mistaken Identity" and "A Little Too Late", became top twenty hits.
 The album features Goodrem's first duet, "Almost Here" (with Irish singer Brian McFadden).
-Goodrem toured the album with The Visualise Tour in 2005 and for its twenty year anniversary in 2025.
+Goodrem toured the album with The Visualise Tour in 2005 and for its twenty-year anniversary in 2025.